Meratyn/jsav-exercise-recorder/README.md

 JAAL specification and documentation is included as a git submodule in the directory `validation/JAAL`.

+## New designs of JSAV exercises

+This repository contains new designs of JSAV exercises.

+The exercise code itself is at `Testbench/OpenDSA/AV/Development`.
+See `testbench/README.md` for how to start the test bench.

+The design documentation of the exercises is at `doc/exercise_design`.

 ## Source code organisation

 The Exercise Recorder is implemented on [Node.js](https://nodejs.org/en/).